Common problems with renting

 In other cases, the right to sublet depends on the tenancy agreement.
 All private tenants should seek the landlord’s permission before subletting unless the tenancy agreement specifically allows this.
 There is no appeal against a private landlord’s refusal to allow subletting.

 If you sublet part of your home to someone else you will be their landlord and will be the head tenant in any dealing with your landlord.
-You will still be reponsible for paying the rent to the landlord and you will have responsibility for any tenancy issues which arise, for example if you want the subtenant to leave.
+You will still be responsible for paying the rent to the landlord and you will have responsibility for any tenancy issues which arise, for example if you want the subtenant to leave.

-If you are a tenant and want to sublet or take in lodgers, or a subtenant, or if a landlord is trying to evict you for subletting or taking in lodgers, you should consult an experienced adviser for example, at a Citizens Advice Bureau - where to get advice.
+If you are a tenant and want to sublet or take in lodgers, or a subtenant, or if a landlord is trying to evict you for subletting or taking in lodgers, you should consult an experienced adviser for example, at Citizens Advice - where to get advice.

 If two people of the opposite sex have to sleep in the same room, the accommodation will be overcrowded unless the two people are:-